Baked Cottage Cheese Eggs: 20 g Protein Breakfast

 • Herb & Garlic Infusion: Sauté 1 minced garlic clove and 1 Tbsp chopped fresh rosemary in a teaspoon of oil.
 Cool, then mix into the eggs for aromatic depth.

 • Low-Carb Mushroom Medley: Replace milk with extra cottage cheese and add ½ cup sliced mushrooms and 2 Tbsp grated Parmesan.
-This version remains rich with fewer carbs—perfect if you’re following a low-carb, dairy-free morning plan.

 Storage Tips